tus/tus.io/README.md

 $ jekyll --auto --server
 ```

+Next, point your browser to http://127.0.0.1:4000/

-Some things like the protocol, and contributor/stargazer lists are replaced with
+**Note** Some things like the protocol, and contributor/stargazer lists are replaced with
 up to date versions on deploy.

-If you want to have up to date versions this locally too, run:
+If you want to have up to date versions of these locally too, run:

 ```bash
 make build